 - Try outlining 10-12 of the most common questions.
 These questions will be the basis of your targeted content development.

 - Create premium, downloadable content that answers the key 10-12 questions.
 This content is premium and extensive, and is typically something that your prospects will download in exchange for some information as they become more and more sales-ready.

 - Looking at your list of questions, create a content offer for each question that will address it at length.
 Make it truly valuable for the person who is downloading it.
 Many times these offers take the form of 10+ page eBooks, but they can also be crafted as webinars, email courses, or slideshares -- whatever it is that your prospects will find valuable and engaging.

 - As decision makers search for solutions to their challenges, they will stumble upon your blog posts.
 The purpose of these posts is to engage the reader, provide them with an answer to their question, and offer them an opportunity to take a next step to learn more by downloading your content offer.

-- The best way to outline blog post topics in a repeatable way is to elaborate on a specific topic covered by the cornerstone content piece.
+- The best way to outline blog post topics in a repeatable way is to elaborate on a specific topic covered by a cornerstone content piece.